(Updated June 2015)

-In his 16th season as the head coach at Florida State, Dwayne Hultquist has put himself atop the Florida State record books and the Seminoles in the national spotlight.
+Entering his 17th season as the head coach at Florida State, Dwayne Hultquist has put himself atop the Florida State record books and the Seminoles in the national spotlight.

 Under Hultquist's leadership, Florida State men's tennis has emerged as one of the top programs in the Atlantic Coast Conference and the country.
 In 15 seasons under Hultquist, FSU has had three ACC Player of the Year recipients, five All-American honors and two national ITA Arthur Ashe Leadership and Sportsmanship Award winners.

-Last season, Hultquist oversaw a team that reached the second round of the ACC Tournament.
-The ‘Noles took down nine ranked teams in 2014, highlighted by victories over No. 18 Wake Forest, No. 47 Miami, and No. 60 Nebraska.
-Hultquist and the ‘Noles have defeated in-state rival Miami in 13 of the past 14 seasons.
-The doubles pairing of Marco Nunez and Benjamin Lock ranked as high as No. 4 in the country before a season-ending injury knocked Lock out of competition for most of the spring.
+In 2014, Hultquist oversaw a team that reached the second round of the ACC Tournament.
+The ‘Noles took down nine ranked teams, highlighted by victories over No. 18 Wake Forest, No. 47 Miami, and No. 60 Nebraska.
+Hultquist and the ‘Noles have defeated in-state rival Miami in 14 of the past 15 seasons after notching just a 5-41 record against the Hurricanes prior to his arrival.
+The doubles pairing of Lock and Nunez ranked as high as No. 4 in the country before a season-ending injury knocked Lock out of competition for most of the spring.

 The ‘Noles also placed two members on the All-ACC teams, with Dominic Cotrone (second team) and Cristian Gonzalez Mendez (third team) garnering honors.
 Two players, Gonzalez Mendez and Blake Davis, were also named to the ITA All-Academic Team, while Cotrone and Gonzalez Mendez were named to the All-ACC Academic Team.